chef/chef-web-docs/content/roles.md

 </tbody>
 </table>

-Each role must be saved as a ruby file the `roles/` subdirectory of the chef-repo.
+Each role must be saved as a ruby file in the `roles/` subdirectory of the chef-repo.
 (If the repository does not have this subdirectory, then create it using knife.)
-Each Ruby file should have the .rb suffix.
+Each Ruby file should have the `.rb` suffix.
 A complete role has the following syntax:

 ```javascript